Jakhar89/product-context/README.md

 3. Scripts for Watch and Compilation, development practices.

 4. Proxy should be set up in package.json for calling another PORT.

+5. Multiple Contexts to be used in case of large objects.
 ### Author

 Jack Jakhar